Improving the UX Journey with Agents & Customers

-Tutor onboarding is one of Course Hero’s most critical funnels, it powers marketplace supply, supports student outcomes, and shapes tutors’ first impression of the platform.
-Yet over time, the onboarding experience became unintentionally fragmented: unclear steps, tool-jumping, slow verification, and inconsistent communication created confusion for tutors and operational burden for staff.
+Tutor onboarding is one of the most critical funnels of the business as it powers marketplace supply.
+Yet over time, the onboarding experience became unintentionally fragmented: unclear steps, tool-jumping and inconsistent communication created confusion for tutors and operational burden for staff.

 My Role